DirectOutput/DirectOutput/Documentation/15_Table configuration.md

 \subsection tableconfig_VPSSextend Extend SS tables

-The config explained in the previous paragraph will usually be all you you to do to make a SS table work, but you have some more options.
+The config explained in the previous paragraph will usually be all you have to do to make a SS table work, but you have some more options.

-If you want to tell the B2S.Server and the framework about events on the table which are not reported to PinMame, you can easily add some of the EM table commands of the B2S.Server to the table to send additionaly information to the B2S.Server.
+If you want to tell the B2S.Server and the framework about events on the table which are not reported to PinMame, you can easily add some of the EM table commands of the B2S.Server to the table to send additional information to the B2S.Server.

 This mix will work without any problem as long as the table is run in a environement which has the B2S.Server installed.